Up in Smoke University Ecologists Help Firefighters Protect Nevada's Lands

 "In an 18-month schedule, these employees will get 24 credits in range management and range ecology," Petersen said.
 "They'll do a three-credit class in two weeks about every other month."

-The educational endeavor is called the Rangeland Ecology and Management Program.
+The educational endeavor is called the Rangeland Ecology and Fire Ecology Program.
 Program classes include Rangeland Vegetation Measurements, Soil Science, Range and Forest Plants, and Wildlife Ecology and Management courses, among others.

 The program started spring 2019, leading the way in educating professionals who work on arid lands.
 It benefits firefighters, their careers, the agency that employs them and the dry lands where they work in Nevada and beyond.
-It might also help fire professionals to better work together.
+It might also help facilitate cross-discipline understanding between fire professionals and rangeland ecologists to the benefit of the lands they are tasked to protect and manage

 Hitting the Books